RAI-SCC/torch_blue/paper/paper.md

 Finally, in the age of large Neural Networks, scalability and efficiency are always a concern.
-While BNNs are not currently scaled to very large models and this is not a primary target of `torch_bayesian`, it is kept in mind wherever possible.
+While BNNs are not currently scaled to very large models and this is not a primary target of `torch_blue`, it is kept in mind wherever possible.
 A core feature for this purpose is GPU compatibility, which comes with the challenge of various backends and device types.
 We address this by performing all core operations, in particular the layer forward passes, with the methods from `torch.nn.functional`.
 This outsources backend maintenance to a large, community-supported library.

 Another efficiency optimization is the automatic vectorization of the sampling process.
-`torch_bayesian` adds an additional wrapper around the forward pass, which catches the optional `samples` argument, creates the specified number of samples (default: 10), and vectorizes the forward pass via `PyTorch`s `vmap` method.
+`torch_blue` adds an additional wrapper around the forward pass, which catches the optional `samples` argument, creates the specified number of samples (default: 10), and vectorizes the forward pass via `PyTorch`s `vmap` method.